Sylvain Francisco

-Sylvain Francisco (born 10 October 1997) is a French professional basketball player for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
+Sylvain Francisco (born 10 October 1997) is a French-American professional basketball player for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
 He also represents the French national team in international competition.
 Francisco holds both French and American citizenship.

 Early life and career

 Sylvain Francisco is of Angolan ethnicity, as his parents are from Angola.
 They left the country and moved to France, due to the country's civil war.
 Francisco, who was born in Créteil, France, grew up in the Paris area, along with eight siblings.
 He played youth club basketball with Paris Basket Racing, Villemomble Sports, and AL Roche-la-Molière.

 He then pursued his secondary education in Florida, in the USA, in 2014.
 He played high school basketball at the Elev8 Sports Institute, in Delray Beach, during the 2014–15 season.
 He also played high school basketball with Liberty Christian Preparatory School, in Tavares, during the 2015–16 season, and at West Oaks Academy, in Orlando, during the 2016–17 season.
 After high school, Francisco got some offers to play college basketball from some NCAA Division I programs, but he opted instead to return to France to play professionally.